declan-mann/EV320_Final_Project/README.md

 ##My Earth Science Question:

     How do hiking trails affect hillslope diffusion over time?
-How long does it take for the hiking trails to be affected by hillslope diffusion?
+How are hiking trails affected by hillslope diffusion?

     This model is a 2-dimensional diffusion problem